Friedrich Sorge

 Friedrich Adolph Sorge (9 November 1828 – 26 October 1906) was a German communist political leader who emigrated to the United States, where he played an important role in the labor movement, including the foundation of the Socialist Labor Party of America.

 Early years

-Friedrich Adolph Sorge was born on 9 November 1828 in Bethau, Saxony, Germany, son of the Reverend Georg Sorge and Hedwig Lange.
+Friedrich Adolph Sorge was born on 9 November 1828 in Bethau, Kingdom of Prussia, son of the Reverend Georg Sorge and Hedwig Lange.

 His father was a free-thinking person, and often gave shelter to Polish revolutionaries travelling from France and Belgium to Poland.

 He was 19 when the revolutions of 1848 in the German states began.

 He joined a group of armed revolutionaries in Saxony, but they were quickly suppressed by Pomeranian troops and Sorge was forced to take refuge in Switzerland.

-He returned to Germany and joined the Karlsruhe Freikorp.
+He returned to Germany and joined the Karlsruhe Freikorps.
 His unit fought the Prussians in Baden and the Palatinate, losing both times.

 In June 1849 Sorge again took refuge in Switzerland.

 Sorge was condemned to death in Germany for his role in the revolution.